Things appear to be looking up for Realty Income Corporation (O)

-Realty Income Corporation (NYSE: O) is -15.56% lower on its value in year-to-date trading and has touched a low of $38.00 and a high of $84.92 in the current 52-week trading range.
-The O stock was last observed hovering at around $61.28 in the last trading session, with the day’s gains setting it 0.89% off its average median price target of $69.50 for the next 12 months.
-It is also 17.11% off the consensus price target high of $75.00 offered by 19 analysts, but current levels are -0.27% lower than the price target low of $62.00 for the same period.
+Realty Income Corporation (NYSE: O) is -3.91% lower on its value in year-to-date trading and has touched a low of $38.00 and a high of $84.92 in the current 52-week trading range.
+The O stock was last observed hovering at around $58.90 in the last trading session, with the day’s gains setting it 0.84% off its average median price target of $69.00 for the next 12 months.
+It is also 20.35% off the consensus price target high of $75.00 offered by 19 analysts, but current levels are 3.65% higher than the price target low of $62.00 for the same period.

 A Backdoor Way To Profit From Today’s Crypto Bull Market